 Originally, meetings were held at the home of Don Hansen.
 As we continued to grow, and outgrow locations, we met at Schuler Books, Urban Institute for Contemporary Arts, Wyoming Public Library, Grand Rapids Community College, Yankee-Clipper Library, and our present location at the Women’s City Club.

-CFI Michigan now has chapters in West Michigan, Southeast Michigan, Southwest Michigan and on campus at Michigan State University, University of Michigan, Grand Valley State University, Grand Rapids Community College, and Ferris State University.
+CFI Michigan now has events in West Michigan, Southeast Michigan, Mid Michigan, Southwest Michigan and on campus at Michigan State University, University of Michigan, Grand Valley State University, Grand Rapids Community College, and Ferris State University.

-Our funding comes from Friend of the Center memberships and tax-deductible donations from supporters like you.
+Our funding comes solely from tax-deductible donations from supporters like you.

 Freethinker of the Year Award

 The Annual Freethinker of the Year Award is presented to an individual who has made a significant contribution to freethought.